CremaLuca/Lfn-stonks/project.md

 ### Machine for experiments

 The most powerful of our computers has the following specs: 4.3GHz 4-core Intel i5 CPU, 16GB RAM DDR3 1600Hz, 30GB free SSD space, 500GB free HDD space, 2GHz Nvidia GTX1050Ti GPU.
-We also should have access to the DEI's CAPRI machine (from Parallel Algorithms probject), although we don't know if the access will ever expire.

 ## References